-1.1 For the business relationship between CCS digital_fabric GmbH, Ungelsheimer Weg 3, 40472 Düsseldorf, Germany (hereinafter referred to as “CCS”) and the customer, the following General Terms and Conditions apply in the version valid at the time of the order.
-Deviating terms and conditions of the customer shall not be recognized unless CCS expressly agrees to their validity.
+1.1 For the business relationship between CCS digital_fabric GmbH, Ungelsheimer Weg 3, 40472 Düsseldorf (hereinafter referred to as “CCS”) and the customer, the following general terms and conditions apply in the version valid at the time the order is placed.
+Deviating conditions of the customer are not recognized unless CCS expressly agrees to their validity.

-1.2 The customer is a consumer if it is a natural person and the purpose of the ordered deliveries and services can be attributed neither predominantly to its commercial nor its independent professional activity (§ 13 BGB).
-On the other hand, an entrepreneur is any natural or legal person or partnership with legal capacity who, when concluding the contract, acts in the exercise of his commercial or independent professional activity (§ 14 BGB).
-A merchant is a person who operates a commercial enterprise (§ 1 HGB).
+1.2 The customer is a consumer insofar as it is a natural person and the purpose of the ordered deliveries and services cannot be attributed predominantly to his commercial or his independent professional activity (§ 13 BGB).
+On the other hand, an entrepreneur is any natural or legal person or partnership with legal capacity who, when concluding the contract, acts in the exercise of their commercial or independent professional activity (§ 14 BGB).
+A merchant is someone who runs a trade (§ 1 HGB).

-2. Subject matter of the contract; formats and colors
+2. Subject of the contract; formats and colors

-2.2 In principle, all formats specified by the customers are evaluated by CCS as approximate formats only, since minor deviations are possible due to the processing of the materials.
-Only if the customer requests an exact format and this is requested in writing by the customer when placing the order and is confirmed in writing by us, are we obliged to adhere to the exact format.
+2.2 In principle, all formats specified by the customer are only evaluated by CCS as approximate formats, since slight deviations are possible due to the processing of the materials.
+We are only obliged to comply with the exact format if the customer requests an exact format and this is requested in writing by the customer when the order is placed and confirmed in writing by us.

-2.3 Any color specifications of the customer for the reproduction of the templates shall be deemed to be approximate color specifications as long as they are not agreed as binding in writing between the customer and us.
-Color, brightness or contrasts will be adjusted by CCS at its reasonable discretion based on aesthetic considerations.
+2.3 Any color information provided by the customer for the reproduction of the templates shall apply as an approximate color information unless they have been agreed as binding in writing between the customer and us.
+Colour, brightness or contrast will be adjusted by CCS at its reasonable discretion from an aesthetic point of view.

 3. Conclusion of contract

-3.1 The offers on the websites of CCS represent a non-binding invitation for the customer to order goods from CCS.
+3.1 The offers on the CCS website represent a non-binding invitation for the customer to order goods from CCS.

-4. Prices; Payment terms and delivery; Force majeure
+4. prices; payment arrangements and delivery; Force majeure

-4.1 The list prices of CCS valid on the day the order is placed shall apply in each case, unless another price has been expressly agreed in writing.
-The quantities delivered plus the samples produced by CCS shall be invoiced in each case.
+4.1 The CCS list prices valid on the day the order is placed shall apply unless another price has been expressly agreed in writing.
+The quantities delivered plus the samples produced by CCS will be invoiced in each case.

-4.2 If the customer requests a change to the agreed services after the order has been placed, this shall regularly result in additional costs which shall be borne by the customer.
-In this case, the customer will be informed about the amount of these additional costs before the changes are carried out.
+4.2 If the customer requests a change to the agreed services after the order has been placed, additional costs are regularly incurred, which the customer must bear.
+In this case, the customer will be informed of the amount of these additional costs before the changes are implemented.

-4.3 CCS shall be entitled to demand reasonable partial payments, namely: 30% upon placement of the order, a further 15% upon submission of print samples and other execution samples, and 55% immediately upon delivery.
+4.3 CCS is entitled to demand appropriate partial payments, namely: 30% when the order is placed, a further 15% on submission of print samples and other design samples and 55% immediately upon delivery.

-4.4 The shipping costs will be borne by the Customer.
-The customer will be informed about their amount before the conclusion of the contract.
+4.4 The shipping costs are to be borne by the customer.
+The customer will be informed of the amount before the contract is concluded.

-4.6 The delivery of the goods shall take place within the delivery time indicated on the respective item page when the customer submits the offer.
-CCS is entitled, if this is not unreasonable for the customer, to make partial deliveries.
+4.6 The delivery of the goods takes place within the delivery time specified on the respective article page when the customer submits the offer.
+If this is not unreasonable for the customer, CCS is also entitled to make partial deliveries.

-4.7 In the event that CCS is unable to render the performance owed due to force majeure, in particular war, natural disasters, riots, or due to similar events for which CCS is not responsible, such as strikes or lockouts, CCS shall be released from the assumed performance and delivery obligation for the duration of their existence.
-During this period, the customer is not entitled to set additional deadlines with the aim of claiming damages or withdrawing from the contract after their fruitless expiry.
-The delivery period shall be extended by the times during which the hindrance continues.
-If CCS is responsible for the impediment to performance, the performance and delivery obligation of CCS and the right of the customer to set a grace period shall remain unaffected.
-The customer shall be informed of the expected period of time required to remedy the impediment to performance without undue delay after the occurrence of the impediment to performance (or as soon as the occurrence of the impediment is recognizable to CCS as certain).
-If the performance of services on the part of CCS is impossible for more than one month beyond the delivery date agreed upon at the conclusion of the contract due to the circumstances mentioned above in this paragraph, the customer shall be entitled to withdraw from the contract.
-CCS will immediately refund the corresponding consideration to the customer in the event of withdrawal.
+4.7 In the event that CCS is unable to provide the service owed due to force majeure, in particular war, natural disasters, riots, or due to similar events for which CCS is not responsible, such as strikes or lockouts, CCS will be exempted from the the performance and delivery obligations assumed.
+During this time, the customer is not entitled to set grace periods with the aim of claiming damages or withdrawing from the contract after their fruitless expiry.
+The delivery period is extended by the times during which the hindrance persists.
+If CCS is responsible for the impediment to performance, CCS' performance and delivery obligations and the customer's right to set a grace period remain unaffected.
+The customer will be informed immediately after the occurrence of the obstacle to performance (or as soon as the occurrence of the obstacle is clearly recognizable to CCS) about the expected period of time that will be necessary to remedy the obstacle to performance.
+If it is impossible for CCS to provide the service for more than one month beyond the delivery date agreed upon conclusion of the contract due to the circumstances mentioned in this paragraph, the customer is entitled to withdraw from the contract.
+In the event of withdrawal, CCS will reimburse the customer for the corresponding consideration immediately.

-4.8 CCS shall be entitled to withdraw from the contract if CCS does not receive materials required for production despite the prior conclusion of a corresponding purchase contract on its part; the responsibility of CCS for intent or negligence shall remain unaffected in accordance with No. 5 of these terms and conditions.
-CCS will immediately inform the customer about the non-timely availability of the delivery item and, if CCS wants to withdraw, will immediately exercise the right of withdrawal; CCS will immediately refund the corresponding consideration to the customer in case of withdrawal.
+4.8 CCS is entitled to withdraw from the contract if CCS does not receive the materials required for production despite the prior conclusion of a corresponding purchase contract; the responsibility of CCS for intent or negligence remains unaffected in accordance with No. 5 of these conditions.
+CCS will inform the customer immediately about the untimely availability of the delivery item and, if CCS wants to withdraw, exercise the right of withdrawal immediately; In the event of withdrawal, CCS will reimburse the customer for the corresponding consideration immediately.

 5. Cancellation policy for consumers